Low-floor tram: Historic examples

 The idea of a low-floor tram dates back to the early 20th century when a number of trolley systems began experimenting with various "stepless" designs.
 Perhaps the most notable is the Hedley-Doyle Stepless car introduced in 1912 for use on Broadway in Manhattan.
 A number of other cities also purchased Hedley-Doyle Stepless trams after seeing their success in Manhattan.
 Since these cars had a unique appearance compared to any other trams running at the time, they earned a number of nicknames, including hobble skirt cars, public welfare cars, and sow bellies.

 Typical floor heights

-To put things into perspective, here are some typical floor heights for public transport vehicles, old and new: